jaele/Crime-Scene/README.md

-Instructions on game installation.
+Instructions on game installation:

--Locate setup.exe and Setup.msi files
+-locate setup.exe and Setup.msi files

--Download these two files
+-download these two files

--Click on setup.exe and continue with installation
+-click on setup.exe and continue with installation

--Once done, a shortcut of the game will appear on the desktop
+-once done, a shortcut of the game will appear on the desktop

--Click on the shortcut icon to play the game
+-click on the shortcut icon to play the game

--Uninstall the game in control panel
+-uninstall the game in control panel